brendaoby/alx-system_engineering-devops/0x02-shell_redirections/README.md

 *20-Create a script that removes all letters c and C from inpu* *21-Reverses its input*
-*22-Displays all users and their home directories, sorted by users*
+*22-Displays all users and their home directories, sorted by users* *100-Empties files and directories in the current directory and all sub-directorie*